Skip to content

 Care homes for dementia fall into two categories.
 ‘Dementia-friendly’ care homes can support those with low-level dementia care needs to live as independently as possible within a residential setting, whilst ‘specialist dementia care homes’ provide expert care and support for those whose dementia symptoms are more advanced, or who need additional help to stay and feel safe.

-All of Somerset Care’s residential care homes are dementia-friendly, and are able to support those with mild dementia symptoms to live the life they choose.
+All of Somerset Care’s residential care homes are dementia-friendly and are able to support those with mild dementia symptoms to live the life they choose.
 Many also specialise in dementia care, with highly-trained, expert dementia care teams, and dedicated dementia care suites which provide safety, security, stimulation and reassurance for people living with more advanced dementia symptoms or behaviours which challenge.

-A specialist dementia care home is a good option for those who are worried about their dementia symptoms progressing, as their expert dementia care team will be able to adjust or increase the amount and type of care and support you receive within the same, familiar setting, should your needs change.
+specialist dementia care home is a good option for those who are worried about their dementia symptoms progressing, as their expert dementia care team will be able to adjust or increase the amount and type of care and support you receive within the same, familiar setting, should your needs change.

 If you don’t yet feel ready to make the move into a care home, it is worth considering other specialist dementia support which can enable you to stay in your own home for longer.
 This could include home care visits from specialist carers to support you with personal care or daily household tasks, or perhaps experiencing a snapshot of life in a dementia care home through day care visits or a respite break.